John Chippendall Montesquieu Bellew: Early life

+Cleric

-Bellew's aptitude for oratory encouraged him to take up a clerical career.
-Ordained in 1848, he was appointed a curate of St. Andrews in Worcester, and in 1850 transferred to a curacy at Prescot, Lancashire.
+Bellew was ordained in 1848, was appointed a curate of St. Andrews in Worcester, and in 1850 transferred to a curacy at Prescot, Lancashire.
 In the following year he went to the East Indies.
 There, almost immediately upon his arrival in 1851 at Calcutta, he was nominated chaplain of St. John's Cathedral there.
 He held that position for four years, during part of which he also wrote for the Morning Post and edited the Bengal Hurkaru.

 Returning to England in 1855, he was appointed assistant minister of St. Philip's, Regent Street.
 In 1857 he assumed the sole charge of St. Mark's Hamilton Terrace, Marylebone.
 That office he held for five years; in 1862 he became incumbent of Bedford Chapel, Bloomsbury.
 Between 1855 and 1867 he became known as one of the most popular London preachers.
 It was said that no preacher of his time had greater oratorical gifts by nature, and that no man had taken greater pains than he to improve and cultivate them.
 He published sermons, a novel (Blount's Tempest), and some work on poetry.
 In 1868, he converted to Roman Catholicism, his mother's faith and gave up Anglican holy orders on 13 August 1870.
 In so doing he gave up an income of around £1,000 a year.

 Bellew continued to write, but became particularly known for his public readings, which were thought comparable to those of Charles Dickens and Fanny Kemble.
-However, making two American expeditions in rapid succession exhausted Bellew, and he died in his 51st year on 19 June 1874, at 16 Circus Road, St John's Wood, London.
+However, making two American expeditions in rapid succession exhausted him, and he died aged 50 on 19 June 1874, at 16 Circus Road, St John's Wood, London.
 He was buried at Kensal Green Cemetery.